Soapy Sam: Howzabout More VARIETY in Comics?

 P.S.: There's a nice review of Where's Dennis? at the Comics Reporter.

-PPS: All about Hank Ketcham's assistant/comic book ghost artist, cartoonist Al Wiseman.Source URL: http://aminefairy.blogspot.com/2007/10/
+PPS: All about Hank Ketcham's assistant/comic book ghost artist, cartoonist Al Wiseman.Source URL: https://aminefairy.blogspot.com/2007/10/

 Visit Anime Fairy Blog for Daily Updated Hairstyles Collection